bbrodo/BrodeyBright_T1A2/readme.md

 - The website design prioritizes simplicity, with a particular emphasis on the strategic use of colors as its focal point.

+### Images

+- Each page of the website prominently features a large image at the top, strategically designed to capture the user's attention upon arrival.
+This captivating visual element serves as a focal point, drawing visitors into the content and setting the tone for their browsing experience.

 #### Layout

 - The website boasts a straightforward layout, with a key emphasis on the placement of text.
 Anchoring text to the left-hand side of the screen aligns with the natural reading pattern of most individuals, facilitating a seamless and effortless reading experience throughout the website.